1slam10/naura/README.md

 All contributors are welcomed!
 Whether you're new to Go or a seasoned developer, feel free to fork the repository, make changes, and submit a pull request.
 Contribution guidelines will be provided soon.

-### License
+## License

-License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-This project is licensed under the MIT License - see the LICENSE file for details.
+(Honestly, I have no idea about this license - ChatGPT recommended me to use that one)

 ## Contacts
 Feel free to text or mail me for any queries or help.